 Below are some of the most frequently asked questions.
-If you can’t find an answer to your question try putting it in the search box on the right.
+If you cannot find an answer to your question, try putting it in the search box on the right.

 1. Why should I choose The Implant Centre over any other implant clinic?

 At The Implant Centre we use very well researched and well respected implant systems.
-As a team that works exclusively on dental implant treatments, we would be very uncomfortable not using lower quality or less well-researched systems.
-Remember, we expect our implants to last for a very long time, possibly even for life, so there really isn’t any justification for taking a cost cutting approach to such an important subject.
+As a team that works exclusively on dental implant treatments, we would be very uncomfortable using lower quality or less well-researched systems.
+Remember, we expect our implants to last for a very long time, possibly even for life, so there really is no justification for taking a cost-cutting approach to such an important matter.
 You might like to know that this philosophy recently helped us to win the award for ‘Best Dental Implant Centre in the UK’.

-In choosing a clinic, we always recommend patients to look carefully at the training of the surgeons and dentists involved, the materials used and the long term back-up provided.
-It’s also a good idea to visit the clinics and meet with some of the staff.
-That way, you’ll be able to make your mind up very quickly.
+In choosing a clinic, we always recommend patients look carefully at the training of the surgeons and dentists involved, the materials used, and the long-term back-up provided.
+It is also a good idea to visit the clinics and meet with some of the staff.
+That way, you will be able to make your mind up very quickly.
 Our experience is that the decision rarely comes down to price.

 3. How many implants do you place?

 Please do not believe everything you hear about the numbers of implants that some dentists claim to place.

 Unlike the team at The Implant Centre, very few dentists keep accurate audit records of their implants and so often their claims are nothing more than guesswork – long experience shows that the guesses are usually greatly exaggerated.